sorryshady/price2quote/memory-bank/activeContext.md

 - Immediate user feedback with toast notifications
 - Clean server actions architecture
 - **NEW: Optimized loading states and data fetching**
+- **NEW: Complete subscription tracking and limit enforcement**

-Ready to implement the company profile page to display the AI summary and status.
+Ready to implement the quote creation system and company profile page.